 Missouri teens, like many teens across the U.S., are likely to experiment with drinking alcohol due to peer pressure and out of sheer curiosity.
-As concerned Kansas City personal injury attorneys, we want parents to educate their teenager about the consequences of driving while drunk or under the influence.
+As concerned Kansas City personal injury attorneys, we want parents to educate their teenager about the consequences that occur with teens and drunk driving.

-Here are a few practical tips and strategies to help parents and teens understand that serious accidents resulting in injury can occur to other parties due to the fact that he/she was driving under the influence of alcohol:
+Here are a few practical tips and strategies regarding teens and drunk driving in order to help parents and teens understand that serious accidents resulting in injury can occur to other parties due to the fact that he/she was driving under the influence of alcohol:

 Put it in writing.
 While it may sound silly, putting the rules in writing make it more concrete.
 Teens need to think twice about the consequences of their actions.
 Tell your teen in words (and in writing) that if he or she is discovered driving or riding as a passenger where alcohol is involved, it will mean automatic loss of his or her driver’s license and privileges.
 Parents should also let their teens know that if they do participate in drinking, you are there to ensure they will get safe transportation and that they will not lose their driving privileges (although punishment for their actions may certainly result in other consequences).

 Play by the Rules: Hold up your end of the bargain and follow through with enforcing rules.
 If you have found that your teen has driven while impaired or has been a passenger in someone else’s vehicle who has been drinking, take their driving privileges – even when poses an inconvenience for us, as parents.